bashup/jqmd/README.md

 * `JQ_OPTS` *opts...* -- add *opts* to the jq command line being built up.
 Whenever jq is run (either explicitly using `RUN_JQ` or `CALL_JQ`, or implicitly at the end of the document), the given options will be part of the command line.
 * `ARG` *name value* -- define a jq variable named `$`*name*, with the supplied string value.
 (Shortcut for  `JQ_OPTS --arg name value`.)
+* `ARGQUOTE` *value* -- like `ARG`, but instead of passing in an argument name, a unique argument name is generated, and returned in `$REPLY`.
+The returned string will expand as *value* in any jq expressions.
 * `ARGJSON` *name json-value* -- define a jq variable named `$`*name*, with the supplied JSON value.
 (Shortcut for `JQ_OPTS --argjson name json`.)
 This is especially useful for passing the output of other programs or data files as arguments to your jq code, e.g. `ARGJSON something "$(wp option get something --format=json)"`.